adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 #### D. Recovering individual objects

-- 픽셁Pixel-wise Semantic segmentation produces regions of same object and hence does not provide individual objects in a segment.
+- 픽셀기반 Pixel-wise Semantic segmentation produces regions of same object and hence does not provide individual objects in a segment.

 - This might be needed for tracking applications which tend to track objects like pedestrians individually.